dtinth/i2DX/README.md

 * [OSCulator](http://www.osculator.net/)

 It only works with Mac OS X for now due to its requirement of OSCulator.
-I also tried to make it work with Windows (using autopy), but the websocket server has very long latancy.
-You press the button on the iPad, it gets registered one second later, thus made it unplayable.
+I first tried to make it work with Windows (using autopy), but the websocket server seems to have very long latancy.
+You press the button on the iPad, it gets registered half a second later, thus made it unplayable.

-If anyone can port this to make it work on Windows (using any language), or Linux, I would appreciate it very much!
+__Fork me!__ If anyone can port this to make it work on Windows (using any language), or Linux, I would appreciate it very much. :)